 Including DC, the most there’s ever been has been six films.
 That was in 2016 when we saw four movies from Marvel (Deadpool, Captain America: Civil War, X-Men: Apocalypse, Doctor Strange) and two from DC (Batman v Superman: Dawn of Justice and Suicide Squad).

 Whether you love Marvel movies or not, next year is definitely going to be a roller coaster of emotions for you.
 It’s the culmination of all the success and character-building that Marvel has done in the last decade of releasing films.
 The next calendar year is one big, non-stop wet dream for Marvel fanboys as no fewer than EIGHT Marvel-related films will be released in 2018 — including the gigantic-ensemble-bring-every-character Avengers 3.
-Take a look at the list of Marvel releases for 2018:
+According to TVOM, this is the confirmed list of Marvel releases for 2018:

 Marvel Movie Releases for 2018